shreya1m/Blog-Website/README.md

 ## Technological Stack:

--HTML: For structuring the content.
+- HTML: For structuring the content.
--CSS: Styling to ensure an aesthetically pleasing design.
+- CSS: Styling to ensure an aesthetically pleasing design.
--JavaScript: Adding dynamic functionality to the platform.
+- JavaScript: Adding dynamic functionality to the platform.
--EJS: Embedded JavaScript templates for efficient rendering.
+- EJS: Embedded JavaScript templates for efficient rendering.
--Node.js: For server-side JavaScript.
+- Node.js: For server-side JavaScript.
--Express.js: Facilitating the development of web applications.
+- Express.js: Facilitating the development of web applications.
--MongoDB Atlas: A cloud-based database for storing blog data.
+- MongoDB Atlas: A cloud-based database for storing blog data.

 ## Getting Started
 To run this project locally, follow these steps: